MundaneHassan/Password-Manager/README.md

 We STRONGLY recommend first obfuscating the program then using it, a library like pyarmor will work fine.

+## Requirements
+Python >= 3.6

 ## Installation

 ```bash
 $ pip install cryptography
 ```
+Then just run the main.py file in CMD or any linux Terminal you prefer.

 ## Contributing
 Please feel free to open a issue, or a pull request if you have found any bugs, or have any ideas.